 Financial Safety Tip: If you can, talk to your employer about your situation.
 Talk to a trusted friend or family member to see if they can assist you in obtaining new employment without your partner knowing that you are exploring new job opportunities.
 Consider leaving your situation and moving in with your friend or family member while you search for a new job and get back on your feet.
 Please be aware that you can apply for temporary spousal support and temporary child support to give you money to live.

 Above all, be safe.
 If you have an emergency or are in danger, call 911 and leave the area if you can.
 The most important consideration you have as an abuse survivor is your safety and the safety of your children.
 If you need more resources or further information, the National Domestic Violence Hotline is 800-799-SAFE.
 Please see our resource list for domestic violence services in New Jersey.

-If you would like to speak with an attorney about establishing a temporary restraining order, or how to obtain alimony and child support to help give you money to live, contact us to schedule your free and confidential consultation with one of our caring and experienced family law attorneys.
+If you would like to speak with an attorney about establishing a temporary restraining order, or how to obtain alimony and child support to help give you money to live, contact us to schedule your initial confidential consultation with one of our caring and experienced family law attorneys.
 We are here to help you take the steps you need to reach safety.
 Call today: 888-888-0919.

 Bari Weinberger for HuffPo: It Adds Up: Financial Abuse is Domestic Abuse